How to Become a Licensed Practical Nurse (LPN)

 How to Become a Licensed Practical Nurse (5 Steps)

-Becoming an LPN doesn’t require a college degree — just accredited training, a license, and a desire to care for others.
+Training to become an LPN doesn’t require a college degree, just accredited training, a license, and a desire to care for others.

 1. Earn a High School Diploma or GED